DEV Community

 The presentation layer is responsible for your UI, and ideally, its only role is to communicate between the user (who interacts with the UI) and the domain model.
 The domain layer handles business logic, while the data layer deals with low-level operations like reading and writing to a database.

 Sounds simple, right?
-But within this structure lies a big question.
-According to Google's recommended architecture for apps, why domain layer is optional?
+However, within this structure lies a big question: According to Google's recommended architecture for apps, why is the domain layer optional?
 Where is the business logic supposed to go then?

 This idea comes from Google's stance that the domain layer can be skipped in certain cases.
 In simpler applications, you might find examples where the business logic is placed in the ViewModel (part of the presentation layer).
 So, what’s the problem with this approach?